mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

         For Windows endpoints, you will be notified from the endpoint itself of the start/completion of the scan, and if suspicious files were detected.

-3. Go back to the Falcon 'On-demand scans' page.
-Click on the most recent scan with the status of 'Completed', then click on 'See full details' on the right pane.
+3. Go back to the Falcon **On-demand scans** page.
+Click on the most recent scan with the status of **Completed**, then click on **See full details** on the right pane.

 4. Here, you can see a list of files that were detected as malicious.
-Click on the square icon to the right of any detection, and click 'Investigate hash'.
+Click on the square icon to the right of any detection, and click **Investigate hash**.

 5. From here, you can begin triaging like in the previous exercise, using tools like [VirusTotal](https://www.virustotal.com/) and [ANY.RUN](https://app.any.run/) to aid you in your investigation.